-I offer for sale a fine Light Cavalry Officer's 'neo classical' c.1800 pipe-back sword, almost certainly by premier British sword cutler - John Prosser Snr. of 9 Charing Cross, London, sword cutler to George III; George IV and William IV.
-The blade and the Steel scabbard are not marked with a maker's name, but the style of this sword leads to only one maker - John Prosser Snr.
+I offer for sale a fine Light Cavalry Officer's 'neo classical' c.1800 pipe-back sword, possibly by premier British sword cutler - John Prosser Snr. of 9 Charing Cross, London, sword cutler to George III; George IV and William IV.
+The blade and the Steel scabbard are not marked with a maker's name, but the style of this sword suggests possibly only one maker - John Prosser Snr.

 So, the details of this Georgian cavalry officer's sword are as follows: